amreis/amreis.github.io/_posts/2017-12-11-optimal-value-functions.md

   policy = new_policy
 ```

+The evaluation step (line 4) follows
+what is described in "First step", iteratively applying the \\(T^\pi\\) operator
+to the value function until it converges.

 I wanted to keep the code at a very, very high level there, because we won't do
 that in practice, but the idea is still important.
-The evaluation step follows
-what is described in "First step", iteratively applying the \\(T^\pi\\) operator
-to the value function until it converges.

 You might notice that I (well, the people who created this, in fact) called this
 **Policy Iteration**, not Value Iteration as is the name of the section.